tthorntone/AdNauseam-Wiki/My-answer-to-web-store-reviews-where-appropriate.md

 ***

+#### Kim Visnes (Chrome store, 17 May 2015)

+> It tries to inject scripts into Twitter.
+And I can't seem to find out why it does this.
+It's the only website I've seen it try to do it with.
+[1-star rating]

+uBlock **does not** inject `script` tags in web pages, it  only injects `style` tags.

+I also responded to this user [on Twitter](https://twitter.com/gorhill/status/600292965114900480).
+So far he did not take my offer to investigate his issue by reporting it on GitHub).

+***

 #### Kougeru ([AMO](https://addons.mozilla.org/en-US/firefox/addon/ublock/reviews/696982/), 8 April 2015)

 > Personal tests show ublock using 1.7 MBs after over 24 hours of my browser running.
 Adblock Plus was using 15 MBs.
 That may seem like a big difference, however it is not